 Welcome to the Anglican History Blog.
 This site and blog is all about the history of the Anglican Church, including the Church of England, Episcopal Church in the United States, and other Anglican churches in different parts of the world.
+It is edited by The Rev. Dr. Robert Polglase, a priest in the Anglican Diocese of the South of the Anglican Church in North America.

 There is no shortage of blogs that address the current state of affairs in these churches and the Anglican Communion.
 Our goal is to offer something different, namely to take a look backward and learn about the rich Anglican tradition as it developed both in England and elsewhere.
 By doing this we can begin to understand how the Anglican church got to where it is today and why we do what we do.